What to Do When Your 5 Year Old Won’t Stay in Bed

 This doesn’t mean you’re bound to a method and can’t change.
 But if you do decide to change a strategy, make sure it’s with intention and purpose (and not because you’re sleep-deprived and frustrated at 2am).

-It’s never easy when your 5 year old won’t stay in bed, especially when you worry she won’t ever outgrow this phase and she isn’t getting much sleep.
+It’s never easy when your 5 year old won’t stay in bed, especially when you worry she won’t ever outgrow this phase or isn’t getting much sleep.
 But thankfully, you now have some tips to help you turn things around.

 Now you can finally get a good night’s sleep—and your evenings don’t have to be an hours-long chore any longer.